juice-shop/pwning-juice-shop/part1/challenges.md

 key) will dismiss all at the same time.

-Depending on your application configuration, each challenge notification might also also show a :checkered_flag: symbol with a character sequence next to it.
+Depending on your application configuration, each challenge notification might also show a :checkered_flag: symbol with a character sequence next to it.
 If you are doing a hacking session just on your own, you can completely ignore this flag.
 The code is only relevant if you are participating in a CTF event.
 Please refer to chapter